On the general nature of 21cm-Lyman-$\alpha$ emitters cross-correlations during reionisation: Impact of limited volumes

 {\bf Dependence on $1+\delta$-$z_\mathrm{reion}$ cross-correlation:} The {\sc mhinc} scenario where brighter galaxies are the main drivers of reionisation shows larger differences in the small-scale 21cm-LAE cross-correlation amplitude among different box sizes than the {\sc mhdec} scenario (c.f. values at $\langle\chi_\mathrm{HI}\rangle\simeq0.5$ in {\sc mhdec} (orange lines) and {\sc mhinc} (medium blue lines)).
 The reason is similar to that for the dependence on $\langle\chi_\mathrm{HI}\rangle$: in the {\sc mhinc} scenario, the spatial variance of the ionising emissivity is higher as more massive galaxies have higher $f_\mathrm{esc}$ values, therefore the ionised regions around LAEs are larger and their sizes get closer to that of the simulation box at higher $\langle\chi_\mathrm{HI}\rangle$ values.

 Finally, for full convergence, i.e. the $\xi_\mathrm{21,LAE}(r)$ values derived via the cross-power spectra numerically agree with our analytical estimates, we find the {\sc astraeus} simulation box to be at the limit.
 Ideally, larger simulation box of $\sim 300h^{-1}$Mpc on the side would be required to obtain converged results.
 Interestingly, these volumes are in good agreement with those found necessary for the 21cm power spectrum to converge due to cosmic variance in previous studies \citep{Iliev2014, Kaur2020}.
 However, it should be also noted that the combined SKA-Subaru HSC observational uncertainties depicted in Fig. \ref{fig:crossr0} are of similar order than the deviation of the $80h^{-1}$cMpc box $\xi_\mathrm{21,LAE}(r)$ values from the $320h^{-1}$cMpc box results.
-Finally, we note that computing the 21cm-LAE cross-correlation functions not via the power spectra but directly in real-space may be an avenue to avoid the convergence issues for smaller volumes, as obtaining the small-scale amplitudes does not rely then on capturing the large-scale fluctuations.
+Finally, we note that computing the 21cm-LAE cross-correlation functions not via the cross-power spectra but directly in real-space may be an avenue to avoid the convergence issues for smaller volumes, as obtaining the small-scale amplitudes does not rely then on capturing the large-scale fluctuations.
+We also find them more stable when deriving the 21cm-LAE cross-correlation functions from mock realisations that include the thermal noise in the 21cm signal maps.
+However, computing the 21cm-LAE cross-correlation functions in real-space is significantly slower than via the cross-power spectra (approximately hours versus minutes for the $1024^3$ grids of the EOS simulations) but should remain feasible for similar sized grids and probably more robust when cross-correlating future noisy 21cm maps with volume-limited LAE data.